patrickfav/Dali/README.md

         .downScale(2).colorFilter(Color.parseColor("#ffccdceb")).concurrent().reScale().into(iv3)

-This will blur, color filter a downscaled version of given image on a concurrent thread pool and rescales it the target (the imageView) this case and will set a placeholder until the opartions are finished.
+This will blur, color filter a downscaled version of given image on a concurrent thread pool and rescales it the target (the imageView) this case and will set a placeholder until the operations are finished.

-_Do note that `Dali.create(context)` will always create a new instace so it may be advisable to keep the reference._
+_Do note that `Dali.create(context)` will always create a new instance, so it may be advisable to keep the reference._

-For more examples see `SimpleBlurFragment.java` and `SimpleBlurBrightnessFragment.java`
+For more examples, see `SimpleBlurFragment.java` and `SimpleBlurBrightnessFragment.java`

 ### Blur any View